 The system is also termed sole cropping.

 what is crop rotation within the classification of crop

-1. It makes possible the use of machines in farm operation.
-2. It leads higher productivity per hectare, 3.
+1. It makes possible the use of machines in farm operations.
+2. It leads to higher productivity per hectare, 3.
 It also leads to specialization among farmers.
 4. The control of weeds is easy.
 This is because herbicides can be used

-1. It is risky because crop failure arising from pest, diseases or weather conditions will result in total loss of income to the farmer for that year.
+1. It is risky because crop failure arising from pests, diseases or weather conditions will result in a total loss of income to the farmer for that year.

 2. The system encourages the rapid spread of pests and diseases on the farm.